30

 (Not my actual birthday.
 We did it a little early.)

-If you’ve made it this far, thanks for putting up with all this pontification.
+If you’ve made it this far, thanks for being here (and tolerating the pontification).